 Most people would never consider buying a home without getting an inspection from an independent expert.
-That simple step can protect the prospective owners from unforeseen problems that could require costly future repairs.
+That simple step can protect prospective owners from unforeseen problems that could require costly future repairs.

 So it's a little surprising that when buying a car — the second largest expense in most people's lives — that those same people don't make an effort to have it independently evaluated.